 Encompassing a highly unusual grouping of optical and perspectival devices, vues d'optiques, and games, this rare collection charts the nature of visual perception in European culture in the 18th and 19th centuries.
-Objects range in subject and date from a French camera obscura (ca. 1700) executed in the shape of a folio volume to common period items, such as magic lantern slides which entertained mass audiences in their time but survive today in limited numbers.
+Objects range in subject and date from a French camera obscura (ca. 1700) executed in the shape of a folio volume to common period items such as Kinora picture reels, which entertained mass audiences in their time but survive today in limited numbers.

 Kinora picture reels feature scenes of entertainment and daily life in Edwardian England, such as this unidentified woman dancing.
 The Getty Research Institute, 97.R.32